 Pet insurance can cover anything from wellness exams to shots to care for chronic conditions.

-Here are four compelling reasons for employers to consider providing pet insurance benefits, from insurance provider Nationwide:
+Here are four compelling reasons for employers to consider providing pet insurance benefits:

 1. Helps employees focus at work.
 Workers would be much less stressed if they weren’t worrying about the financial burden of pet care, meaning they’d be able to focus more on their jobs.
 And stress-free, happy employees stick around.